Depression and Hair Loss

 Depression can also take a toll on a person’s physical health, including their hair.
 Individuals with depression may neglect their self-care routines, such as proper nutrition and regular grooming, which can lead to weakened hair and increased shedding.
 Additionally, certain medications used to treat depression can have side effects that impact hair health.

-Similar Articles - Hair Loss Treatment
+Similar Articles - The Psychological Effects of Hair Loss on Women

 Seeking Help